 Enter La Visage du Grand Masturbateur, or ‘The Face of the Great Masturbator.’
 Backed by a low, blank horizon and soft gradient into a dark blue sky, the canvas is dominated by a single drooping, fleshy form.
 Its gigantic nose gently touches the ground casting a dark shadow, a huge closed eye with long delicate lashes below an arching eyebrow and a thin cap of perfectly parted fine blond hair.
 Beyond the gargantuan features the flesh twists into a grab-bag of surrealist iconography.
 Balanced stones, a pit full of seashells, a grasshopper, ants, a fish hook lancing the skin, a gold lion’s head with a pink, phallic tongue, and most arresting—a woman’s head and shoulders craning toward the aluminum-clad genitals of a standing male figure.

-But the phobia that in many ways defined the artist’s career likely appeared when Dali’s father left out a book illustrating the male and female genitalia in advanced states of venereal disease—ostensibly to educate the boy.
+But the phobia that defined the artist’s career appeared when Dali’s father left out a book illustrating the male and female genitalia in advanced states of venereal disease, ostensibly to educate the boy.
 The lesson backfired.
 For Dalí, sex and sex organs became a subject of simultaneous horror and fascination.
-Revolting, yet all the more compelling for their nightmarish corruption.
+Revolting, but all the more compelling for their nightmarish corruption.
 While it’s often easy to over-sexualize interpretations of art, with Dalí, sex is threaded into almost everything.
-The egg sitting in the sand near the bottom of thee canvas?
+The egg sitting in the sand near the bottom of the canvas?
 Obsession with reproduction.
 The white lily?
-Symbolic of le petit morte, the ‘little death’ of orgasm.
-Even the golden lion with jaws opened wide was a reoccurring motif for Dalí, representing the mythic vagina dentata or ‘toothed vagina.'
+Symbolic of le petite mort, the ‘little death’ of orgasm.
+Even the golden lion with jaws opened wide was a recurring motif for Dalí, representing the mythic vagina dentata or ‘toothed vagina.'

 It’s theorized that Dali, whose fascination with sex was matched only by his revultion for it, was a virgin when he met Gala that summer in the seaside town of Cadaqués.
 Dalí was twenty-five, a known weirdo in the already eccentric world of the avant-garde for his maniacal laugh and grotesque humor.
 Gala was ten years his senior, wife to one of Paris’s greatest poets, yet she dived into an affair with the young artist that clearly rocked his world like an atomic bomb.